nadzyah/baseline-data-form/README.md

 ![static/images/subst_example.png](static/images/subst_example.png)

-So if you want to change label's visibility, provide its name in a comment using square brackets.
+So if you want to change the label's visibility, provide its name in a comment using square brackets.

 **Do NOT use spaces** to separate `#` and `[` symbols.